 You can visualize data from a simulation run as soon as it becomes available.
 If you decide to visualize data before a run is complete by switching to the Visualize tab, the VSim engine continues creating data files in the background.
-Later, when more data is available for visualization or the simulation run is complete, use the Reload Data button to visualize the new data.
+Later, when more data is available for visualization or the simulation run is complete, use the Reload Data button in the top right-hand corner to visualize the new data.
 See Fig. 11.4.